Perpetual-Labs/SWT_notes/Languages/OWL.md

 ## UML to OWL and SROIQ
 Mapping, translation information provided in:
 [[Harmse - UML Class Diagram to OWL and SROIQ Reference]]

+## Axioms and Assertions
+TBox can still contain Instances in some cases:
+ - e.g. SI Units, 'Watt' can be a named individual in the TBox

 ## Examples: